More than just for walking trails and conquering glacial mountain tops, the boot has come a long way from the isolate realms of the great outdoors.

 Learning the heel-to-toe benefits of wearing the designer boot is essential: its cross-purpose benefits and how it sits functionally in both your off-duty and formal wardrobe.
 Just a men’s dress boot, you ask?
 Let’s take a critical look at the humble piece of footwear and the many roles it can play.

 The Classic Chelsea Boot

-Victorian shoemakers invented the Chelsea boot and its elastic slip-on heel in rebellion against the constraints of the laces typically found on riding boots at the time of Queen Victoria.
+Victorian shoemakers invented the Chelsea boot and its elastic slip-on heel in rebellion against the constraints of the laces typically found on riding boots at the time of Queen Victoria’s reign.
 Fast-forward some few hundred years and the Chelsea was subject to a rebirth in the 50s, among East London’s art scene.
 The Beatles started rocking the lean-look boots with pinstripe slim suits on Abbey Road, while The Rolling Stones pared them down with leather rocker denim on stage.
 And the rest is sweetly-tuned fashion history.

 The Chelsea, named after the London area in the city’s south-west, is iconic, stylish and here to stay.
 Equally as popular with bankers, as they are with indie types and tradies on the worksite (technically work boots are a chunky Chelsea), the Chelsea’s shoot (ankle part) is ultra-functional with its slip-on fit and mid-round toe for movement.